mtumilowicz/scala-graphql-caliban-workshop/README.md

       }
     }
     ```
-* is always a WRITE operation followed by a READ operation

 ### subscription
-* in the majority of cases, client should NOT use subscriptions to stay up to date with backend
+* client should NOT use subscriptions to stay up to date with backend
-    * use poll intermittently with queries, or re-execute queries on demand when a user performs
+    * use poll intermittently with queries
+    * re-execute queries on demand when a user performs
     a relevant action (such as clicking a button)
 * use subscriptions for
     * small, incremental changes to large objects
-        * polling for a large object is expensive, especially when most of the object's fields rarely change
+        * polling for a large object is expensive
+            * especially when most of the object's fields rarely change
-        * fetch the object's initial state with a query, and your server can proactively push updates to individual fields
+        * fetch the object's initial state with a query
+            * server can proactively push updates to individual fields
     * low-latency, real-time updates
-        * example: a chat application's client wants to receive new messages as soon as they're available
+        * example: a chat application

 ## data loaders
 * problem
+    * querying for authors and books
     * authors "has many" books
     * we would like to achieve two SQL calls
         ```